rak3rman/mark4/content/publications.md

 Publications

 #desc
-All academic publications authored or delivered by Radison Akerman.
+All academic materials authored or delivered by Radison Akerman.
 ::

 # Guest Lectures